Chandramouli-at/FullStack-Task-1/README.md

  2. MySQL
  3. MongoDB
  4. Redis
- 5. Composer(Manual installation of MongoDB extension had many issues in my case.
-So, I used Composer, a PHP manager to install MongoDB).
+ 5. Composer(In my case, Manual installation of the MongoDB extension had many issues.
+So, I used Composer to install MongoDB).

 **PHP**
 1. One easiest way to install PHP is **XAMPP**.
 XAMPP is a widely used package that includes Apache, PHP, MySQL, and Perl.